 At the corporate level, the Sustainability team performs sustainability and climate oversight functions.
-This is headed by the vice president for Corporate Communications and Sustainability who has oversight in terms of managing sustainability initiatives and the company's climate-related risks and opportunities, as well as climate-related disclosures.

-At the project level, project development leads proactively work to mitigate the physical effects of climate change in the planning and design of new projects.
+This is headed by the vice president for Corporate Communications and Sustainability who At the project level, project development leads proactively work to mitigate the physical effects of climate change in the planning and design of new projects.
 The Sustainability team works closely with the project development teams to ensure that any environmental issues are adequately addressed.
 For operating plants, plant managers, HSSE leads and pollution control officers work closely with the Sustainability team to address any environmental issues and manage physical risks of climate change.